 Seafood Curry from Kerala

-This recipe has few ingredients, the cooking goes quickly, and you have a main dish you can be proud to serve, not just to your family, but for guests as well.
-I developed this curry for someone who does not have a full Indian pantry, so please read my notes about good substitutions for some of the harder to find ingredients.
+This recipe has few ingredients, and the cooking goes quickly.
+When finished, you will have a main dish you can be proud to serve, not just to your family, but for guests as well.
+I developed this curry for someone who does not have a full Indian pantry.
+So please read my notes about suitable substitutions for some of the harder to find ingredients.

-It is difficult to find reasonably priced fresh fish where I live (the high desert in New Mexico), so I sometimes wind up buying frozen fish.
-The advantage is that I always have a package of seafood in my freezer, and can whip up a quick dinner at a moments notice.
+It is difficult to find reasonably priced fresh fish where I live (the high desert in New Mexico), so I sometimes wind up buying it frozen.
+The advantage is that I always have a package of seafood in my freezer, and I can whip up a quick dinner without too much planning ahead.

 Coconut Fish Curry (Fish Molee)